-- To introduce the VLSI Design Methodologies and Design Methods. - To introduce Data Structures and Algorithms required for VLSI Design. - To study Algorithms for Partitioning and Placement. • - To study Algorithms for Floor planning and Routing. - To study Algorithms for Modelling, Simulation and Synthesis. •
+- To introduce the VLSI Design Methodologies and Design Methods. - To introduce Data Structures and Algorithms required for VLSI Design. - To study Algorithms for Partitioning and Placement. - To study Algorithms for Floor planning and Routing. - To study Algorithms for Modelling, Simulation and Synthesis.

-- Use various VLSI Design Methodologies and Design Methods. • - Understand different Data Structures and Algorithms required for VLSI Design. - Develop Algorithms for Partitioning and Placement. • - Develop Algorithms for Floor planning and Routing. - Design Algorithms for Modelling, Simulation and Synthesis.
+- Make the use of various VLSI Design Methodologies and Design Methods. - Summarize different Data Structures and Algorithms required for VLSI Design. - Develop Algorithms for Partitioning and Placement. - Develop Algorithms for Floor planning and Routing. - Apply the Algorithms for Modelling, Simulation and Synthesis.